 General questions on the service

-eBill is a service from SIX Paynet Ltd. The infrastructure for processing eBill is operated by SIX Paynet Ltd on behalf of the Swiss banks. eBill is offered by numerous companies (corporations, SMEs and public administration bodies).
+eBill is a service from SIX.
+The infrastructure for processing eBill is operated by SIX on behalf of the Swiss banks. eBill is offered by numerous invoice issuers (corporations, SMEs and public administration bodies).

-The eBill invoices you receive contain the information needed to make the payment, such as the name of the company, the amount and the due date, as well as a PDF version of the invoice.
-The PDF can be downloaded for at least 90 days following approval.
+The eBill invoices you receive contain the information needed to make the payment, such as the name of the invoice issuer, the amount and the due date, as well as a PDF version of the invoice.
+The PDF can be downloaded for at least 180 days after the due date.

 It is free of charge to receive eBill invoices via e-banking.

-With LSV/direct debit, companies debit the charges directly to an account which you’ve predefined in the debit authorization.
+With direct debit, invoice issuers debit the charges directly to an account that you have predefined in the debit authorization.
 When you use direct debit with right of objection, you are able to dispute any charges debited within a specified period.

 - Find out whether your bank supports eBill.

-- Find out whether the companies that send you in voices offer eBill.
+- Find out whether the invoice issuers that send you invoices offer eBill.

-- Cancel the debit authorizations with your companies and notify them that going forward you would like to receive your invoices as eBill invoices.
+- Cancel the debit authorizations with your invoice issuers and notify them that going forward you would like to receive your invoices as eBill invoices.

-- On the eBill portal, select the companies you would like to receive eBill invoices from in the future.
+- On the eBill portal, select the invoice issuer you would like to receive eBill invoices from in the future.
 Complete the online registration form.

 When completing the registration form, make sure you have your personal details such as your customer number to hand.